mindyng/2023-Business-Projects/Ride_Sharing/GoJek_Growth.md

 Experiment Design:

-Control: Group that is exposed to status quo home page without content feed
+- Ho (Control): Group that is exposed to status quo home page without content feed
-Ha: Test Group is exposed to home page with content feed with product placements
+- Ha: Test Group is exposed to home page with content feed with product placements

 • Calculate power in order to determine sample size
 • Once get sample size, can determine how long to run experiment based on traffic (100000/day but need 1000000 users to reach power then 10 days/2 weeks to reach proper sample size to get stat sig result)